 - BIS students now have the opportunity to avail of a Global Experience year as part of their studies.
 This will take place in year 3 of the programme.
 Semester 1 will typically consist of a period studying abroad with a global partner university.
 In some cases, it may be possible to undertake a period of work placement abroad.
 In cases where a student cannot travel abroad, they will follow a programme of global activities that achieves the learning goals of the programme.

-- Some of our partners include City University Hong Kong, Kogod School of Business (Washington DC, USA), Montana State University (USA), Lehigh University (NY, USA), FNHW, Switzerland, and ESC Rennes (France).
-These opportunities are offered on a competitive basis.
+- Some of our partners include City University Hong Kong, Lehigh University College of Business & Economics, PA, (USA), Montana State University (USA), FNHW (Switzerland), Rennes School of Business (France), LUISS, Rome (Italy), University of Turku (Finland).
+These opportunities are offered on a competitive basis

 - Semester 2 will feature a paid work placement.
 Placements are secured via competitive selection and can vary in length from 3 to 8 months.
 Our membership of the SAP and Microsoft University Alliance provides our students with access to the latest industry software while our Industry Advisory Board ensures that the skills, methodologies and theories that you learn are consistent with industry needs.
 Recent placements have included SAP, Dell, OnePageCRM and EY

 Minimum Grade H5 in two subjects and passes in four other subjects at O6/H7 level in the Leaving Certificate, including Irish, English, another language, Mathematics, and any two other subjects recognised for entry purposes.